micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ### What you will learn

-* how to build and start ConfD and example application
+* how to build and start ConfD example application
-* how to build and link NETCONF NED package for NSO
+* how to make, build and link NETCONF NED package for NSO
-* how to create and configure ConfD device in NSO
+* how to create and configure ConfD (NETCONF) device in NSO
-* how configure the device datamodel (ConfD example) in NSO
+* how configure the device data model (ConfD example data model ) in NSO

-It is recommended to open 4 shells, ideally in a tiled mode (e.g. using [tmux](https://github.com/tmux/tmux/wiki)).
+It is recommended to open 4 terminal shells, ideally in a tiled mode (e.g. using [tmux](https://github.com/tmux/tmux/wiki)).

 * _shell 1_ - to build and run ConfD example
-* _shell 2_ - to build NSO directory and NED package, to run NSO itself
+* _shell 2_ - to make NSO directory and NED package, to run NSO itself
 * _shell 3_ - to run ConfD CLI
 * _shell 4_ - to run NSO CLI

 ### Copy/Paste and Output blocks

-In this note you will find script examples, that can be directly pasted into shell or CLI terminal.
-We will use following block style for copy/paste ready script text:
+In this note you will find script and code examples, that can be directly pasted into shell or CLI terminal.
+We will use following block style for copy/paste ready
+text:

 ```shell
 confd --version